Cliff Richard: 1958–1963: Success and stardom

 Harry Webb became lead singer of a rock and roll group, the Drifters (distinct from the US group of the same name).
 The 1950s entrepreneur Harry Greatorex wanted the up-and-coming rock 'n' roll singer to change his name.
 The name Cliff was adopted as it sounded like "cliff face", which suggested "Rock".
 It was "Move It" writer Ian Samwell who suggested the surname "Richard" as a tribute to Webb's musical hero Little Richard.

-Before their first large-scale appearance, at the Regal Ballroom in Ripley, Derbyshire in 1958, they adopted the name "Cliff Richard and the Drifters".
+Before their first big appearance, at the Regal Ballroom in Ripley, Derbyshire in 1958, they adopted the name "Cliff Richard and the Drifters".
 The four members were Harry Webb (by then going under the stage name "Cliff Richard"), Ian Samwell on guitar, Terry Smart on drums and Norman Mitham on guitar.
 None of the other three played with the later and better known Shadows, although Samwell wrote songs for Richard's later career.
 Agent George Ganjou saw the group perform in London, and recommended them to Norrie Paramor for an audition.

 For Richard's debut session, Paramor provided him with "Schoolboy Crush", a song previously recorded by American Bobby Helms.
 Richard was permitted to record one of his own songs for the B-side; this was "Move It", written and composed by the Drifters' Samwell while he was on board a number 715 Green Line bus on the way to Richard's house for a rehearsal.
 For the "Move It" session, Paramor used the session guitarist Ernie Shears on lead guitar and Frank Clark on bass.

 There are various stories about why the A-side was replaced by the intended B-side.
 One is that Norrie Paramor's young daughter raved about the B-side; another was that influential TV producer Jack Good, who used the act for his TV show Oh Boy!, wanted the only song on his show to be "Move It" as opposed to "Schoolboy Crush".
 Richard was quoted as saying:

 It's wonderful to be going on TV for the first time, but I feel so nervous that I don't know what to do.
 I shaved my sideburns off last night...
 Jack Good said it would make me look more original.